 Public Information and Permit Processing Online Services

-A voluntary merger is used to legally combine two or more adjoining parcels which are held in common ownership into a single parcel.
+A Voluntary Merger is a process that results in the combination of two or more contiguous parcels which are held in common ownership into a single parcel.

 Please refer to the Department of Planning & Building Fee Schedule for application fees.